 I will tell you this.
 If Johnson Brunetti does this analysis and we find out a client only needs to get a 4% rate of return and another client needs to get an 8% rate of return, the investment strategies to get there will be very different.
 One person doesn’t have to take nearly as much risk as the other.
 If you’re counting on that 8% rate of return, you might outlive your money.
 Or maybe we need to have a very tough conversation about ways to modify spending.

 It’s very important to go through that exercise.
 The advisors at Johnson Brunetti can help you go through that exercise, and so can other financial advisors.
 The key is to leave that meeting with confidence and less fear than you came in with.
 However, keep in mind that it’s hard to have 100% guaranteed certainty.

 Although some of this has been basic, even the smartest people mess this up because they make things way too complicated.
 They start focusing on the wrong things, especially when times are uncertain.

 If you haven’t had these two retirement questions answered…

 We can help you answer them.
-Request your free 15-minute call with one of our financial advisors today to get started.
+Request your free visit with one of our financial advisors today to get started.
 In all this confusion that’s going on – the uncertainty, the noise in the media, and the different information coming from various sources – you’ve got to find a way to clarify things.
 I would suggest you go back to the basics and make sure you’ve got these two retirement questions answered.